Interview with Abian Zaya, IT Gallery Founder

 Interview by Victoria Aróstegui Edit by TheArtian.com Team

 I’m meeting Abian Zaya on a rainy morning in the beautiful space of Travesía Cuatro.
 The grey of the outside Spanish sky is in contrast to the bright white of the gallery inside.
-Zaya, software engineer with almost 12 years’ experience, is the founder of ITgallery, a software company for managing and cataloging artworks for galleries, collectors and other art institutions.
+Zaya, a software engineer with almost 12 years of experience, is the founder of IT gallery, a software company for managing and cataloging artworks for galleries, collectors, and other art institutions.

-I was wondering what actually ITgallery is doing and what is the value their clients get.
-Zaya said that his software actually enables clients to have immediate access to the data stored, changing the way they were working.
-In times when galleries are moving constantly to attend fairs and exhibitions around the world, making you data available from everyplace any time is important.
-The system than allow access to data by phone, tablet or computer from any location having everything properly classified artworks, where they are, if they were sold or not, prices, what clients are interested… the cloud gets to the art world, I said.
+I was wondering what ITgallery is doing and what is value their clients get.
+Zaya said that his software enables clients to have immediate access to the data stored, changing the way they were working.
+In times when galleries are moving constantly to attend fairs and exhibitions around the world, making your data available from every place at any time is important.
+The system then allows access to data by phone, tablet, or computer from any location having everything properly classified artworks, where they are if they were sold or not, prices, what clients are interested in… the cloud gets to the art world, I said.

 Zaya is proud of their last year release – mobile app which enables galleries to access artist’s portfolios, collector’s information or show the work of an artist easily from a mobile device.
-The App improve also the galleries CRM (customer relationship management) by allowing the gallery owner to store the information about collectors interested in a certain artist in order to contact them for an opening, enables to set filters for sending private invites to clients, and follow-up of collectors interests.
+The App improves also the galleries’ CRM (customer relationship management) by allowing the gallery owner to store the information about collectors interested in a certain artist to contact them for an opening, enables to set filters for sending private invites to clients, and follow-up of collectors interests.

-I was interested to know if Zaya sees any difficulties bringing new technology to a traditional market based on personal approach.
-He doesn’t see difficulties in it because he as well believe that the way of doing business will continue to be personal, however what they are doing is helping galleries owners to manage data and to operate in a more professional and effective way knowing beforehand what are the collector’s interest, works he bought, location, or any other information.
+I was interested to know if Zaya sees any difficulties bringing new technology to a traditional market based on a personal approach.
+He doesn’t see difficulties in it because he as well believes that the way of doing business will continue to be personal, however, what they are doing is helping galleries owners to manage data and to operate more professionally and effectively knowing beforehand what is the collector’s interest, works he bought, location, or any other information.

 You need Patience.
 The process of getting people interested is very slow and it’s very important to persevere and continue working.